Procedure: Temporary transfer and higher duties

 To outline the procedure for professional staff temporary transfer and higher duties within ANU.

 Home means the work area in which a staff member was employed prior to being temporarily transferred to another work area.
-In most cases, the staff member will return to the home work area at the completion of the temporary transfer
+In most cases, the staff member returns to the home work area at the completion of the temporary transfer.

 Home manager means the manager in the work area in which a staff member was employed prior to being temporarily transferred to another work area.

 Host means a work area to which the staff member is temporarily transferred.
-The host cost centre will incur the expenses for temporary transfers.
+The host cost centre incurs the expenses for temporary transfers.

 Local HR practitioner means the HR Manager/Specialist responsible for the people strategies in the Home College, School, Centre, Institute, or Service Division.

 Higher duties means a short term transfer to a role with a higher classification, which is considered a caretaker arrangement.
-The staff member may or may not be entitled to an allowance, in accordance with the rules of the ANU Enterprise Agreement 2013 – 2016.
+Typically, short term includes periods of three months or less.
+The staff member may or may not be entitled to an allowance, in accordance with the rules of the ANU Enterprise Agreement 2017 -2021.

 Temporary transfer means a temporary move to another position, at any level, for a set period of time, with an intention that the staff member will return to their substantive position.
 A staff member on temporary transfer will not be performing any duties of their substantive role for the full period of their transfer.

 - A temporary transfer is the temporary relocation of a staff member from one position within the University to undertake duties in another position elsewhere within the University for a defined period, at any level, for a set period of time.
-The staff member will be performing all the duties of the position, and will be paid at the base rate of pay for the higher classification.
+The staff member will perform all the duties of the position, and is paid at the base rate of pay for the higher classification.

 - Higher duties is the short term transfer of a staff member from one position within the University to undertake duties in another position elsewhere within the University as a caretaker arrangement.
 It is expected higher duties are only used where the substantive incumbent is on short term leave or approved business travel, or for short term backfilling requirements.